henrikstengaard/hstwb-installer/README.md

 ![build_self_install_done.png](screenshots/build_self_install_done.png?raw=true)

+### Tutorial 4: Create a package installation using build package installation mode

+TODO.

+### Tutorial 5: Running package installation in an emulator or on real Amiga

+TODO.

-### Tutorial 4: Writing an image to CF/SD card using Win32DiskImager
+### Tutorial 6: Writing a HDF image to CF/SD card using Win32DiskImager

 This tutorial describes step by step how to write an HDF image to a CF/SD card using Win32DiskImager.